 This game features examples of:

 - Bowdlerise: Some of the songs in Donkey Konga 2 came heavily under this, since the originals had cuss words.
-However, others seem to have gotten crap past the radar.

 - Cel Shading